Lulks01/PDF-S-FIRSTPAGE-BANNER/README.md

 ## Your output for the images (make sure this folder is not in the same path as the input)
 output_folder = "#"

+after make the adjusts based on your files directory, just run "py main.py" in your python terminal (could be bash or any terminal that's running python)